Rep. Ro Khanna dismisses Barr's pushback on 'lying' accusations, says Mueller should be testify

 “My view is that’s lying and that’s our concern,” Rep. Khanna stated after explaining Barr’s hearing testimony didn’t match up with Mueller’s publically released letter criticizing his report summary.

-“I think this whole thing can get answered if Bob Mueller comes to Congress testifies, explains what he found and then we can move on and do things like infrastructure and sell prescription drugs,” Khanna told Scott.
+“I think this whole thing can get answered if Bob Mueller comes to Congress and testifies, explains what he found and then we can move on and do things like infrastructure and sell prescription drugs,” Khanna told Scott.

-When asked to comment on Barr’s statement claiming that he’s been a target during the Democrat’s “political circus,” the California Congressman credited Barr for creating difficulties.
+When asked to comment on Barr’s statement claiming that he’s been a target during the Democrats' “political circus,” the California Congressman credited Barr for creating difficulties.

 “He has a tough job but he has made his job much tougher,” Khanna told Scott.
 “If he had just been transparent with the American people we would be in a much better place.
 I frankly think he’s done the President a disservice.”